Bowel cancer (Colorectal cancer) in Australia statistics

 Prevalence

-For more information, see Bowel cancer on the NCCI website
+For more information, see Colorectal cancer on the NCCI website

 The National Cancer Control Indicators (NCCI) are a set of indicators across the continuum of cancer care, from Prevention and Screening through to Diagnosis, Treatment, Psychosocial care, Research and Outcomes.
 The NCCI website allows users to see visual representations of data on each indicator through interactive charts.